 Decide how to fix the situation

 You will be asked to submit some form of remediation plan.
 It may be anywhere from just cease-and-desist, to a recall sent to all your customers, to paying a fine.
 If things don't go well, you get handed to a US Attorney for prosecution.
 This is why you need contact with a laser safety professional.

 When do you become a “manufacturer” according to CDRH?

 A good rule is if you are selling more than one of something, or to more then one customer, you are “manufacturing”.
 You then fall under CDRH jurisdiction.

-Even a raw diode, a used diode, and certain parts such as collimation optics, barrels, laser diode drivers, laser show projectors, etc. then YOU need to be registered as a manufacturer, by filing a "Manufacturer's Report" if your doing more then a few. eBay is a different can of worms, and can be a grey area.
+Even a raw diode, a used diode, and certain parts such as collimation optics, barrels, laser diode drivers, laser show projectors, etc. then YOU need to be registered as a manufacturer, by filing a "Manufacturer's Report" if you're doing more then a few. eBay is a different can of worms, and can be a grey area.

 There is no federal law preventing you from owning a kilowatt class laser in your basement.
-There is no law for transfering it to another American if you didn't manufacture it and if you are only selling one.
+There is no law for transferring it to another American if you didn't manufacture it and if you are only selling one.
 There are some state rules about registering lasers, like in Texas and Arizona and other states.